scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Weapon Range
 - **Level Required:** 2/10

 Make a weapon attack against a creature, using any spellcasting roll instead of your attack roll.
-On hit the target takes normal damage, and ignores 1 level of Resistance on crit.
+On hit the target takes normal damage, and ignores 1 level of Resistance on a critical.

 ***Enhanced:*** You may spend 1 mana to add a wound of Fire, Cold, Lightning, or Poison damage to the attack.